5 Tips for Choosing and Buying the Best Seeds for Your Vegetable Garden

-Disease can make or break your success when growing plants from garden seed packets.
-When shopping for garden seeds, look for disease-resistant varieties, especially if you've had problems in your garden previously.
-For example, when purchasing tomato garden seeds, look for varieties labeled with a VFN designation after their name.
+When shopping for vegetable seeds, look for disease-resistant varieties, especially if you've had problems in your garden previously.
+For example, when purchasing tomato seeds, look for varieties labeled with a VFN designation after their name.
 This means the variety is resistant to verticillium and fusarium wilt diseases that commonly plague tomatoes, as well as damage from nematodes in the soil.